5jt/dyalog-cookbook/manuscript/02 Structure.md

 [^csv]: With version 16.0 Dyalog has introduced a system function `⎕CSV` for both importing from and exporting to CSV files.

 *[HTML]: Hyper Text Mark-up language
-*[DYALOG]: File with the extension 'dyalog' holding APL code *[TXT]: File with the extension 'txt' containing text *[INI]: File with the extension 'ini' containing configuration data *[DYAPP]: File with the extension 'dyapp' that contains 'Load' and 'Run' commands in order to compile an APL application *[EXE]: Executable file with the extension 'exe' *[BAT]: Executeabe file that contains batch commands *[CSS]: File that contains layout definitions (Cascading Style Sheet)
+*[DYALOG]: File with the extension 'dyalog' holding APL code *[TXT]: File with the extension 'txt' containing text *[INI]: File with the extension 'ini' containing configuration data *[DYAPP]: File with the extension 'dyapp' that contains 'Load' and 'Run' commands in order to put together an APL application *[EXE]: Executable file with the extension 'exe' *[BAT]: Executeabe file that contains batch commands *[CSS]: File that contains layout definitions (Cascading Style Sheet)